hidde-jan/Blockchaingers.github.io/README.md

 - You will be able to create new private repos and add these to the team.
 - Your blockchainger repos can be a 'Git Remote'

-2. Your team will be added to this [BlockChaingers Organization](https://github.com/blockchaingers) or [BJ](https://github.com/jelmervdwijk)
+2. Your team will be added to this [BlockChaingers Organization](https://github.com/blockchaingers) by the Jedi on slack!

 3. Put your repo in your team in the [BlockChaingers Organization](https://github.com/blockchaingers)